blockifywp/theme/readme.txt

 Contributors: blockify
 Requires at least: 6.0
 Tested up to: 6.0
-Requires PHP: 7.4
-Stable tag: 0.0.14
+Stable tag: 0.0.24
 License: GPL-2.0-or-later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

 == Description ==

-A lightweight yet powerful full site editing block starter theme.
-Use it to create any design you can imagine!
-Insanely fast, 100% theme.json based - loads zero CSS and JS by default.
-Multiple style variations, block patterns, and templates to get started quickly.
-Smart features including automatic Google Font loading, box shadows, text gradients, spacing controls, responsive settings and more.
+Lightweight yet powerful full site editing starter theme for building modern WordPress sites with blocks.
+Use it as a starting point to create almost any design!
+Optimized for speed - loads zero CSS, JavaScript, image or web font files by default.
+Style variations, block patterns, templates and placeholder content to get started quickly.
+Blockify extends core WordPress blocks allowing finer design control.
+Smart customization features including dark mode support, Google Fonts, SVG icons, box shadows, text gradients, block positioning, responsive settings and more.
+Please note Gutenberg is still experimental and updates can cause breaking changes.

 == Installation ==

 1. In your site's admin panel, go to Appearance > Themes and click `Add New`.
 2. Type "Blockify" in the search field.
 3. Click `Install` and then `Activate` to start using the theme.
-4. Navigate to Appearance > Customize in your admin panel and customize to your needs.
-5. A notice box may appear, recommending you to install the Blockify plugin.
-You can either use it or any other block toolkit.
 4. Navigate to Appearance > Editor.
-7. Once the Site Editor is launched, click on the inserter icon, pick one of the many ready-made blocks or patterns then click to insert.
-8. Edit the page content as you wish, you can add, remove and manipulate any of the blocks.
+5. Edit the page content as you wish, you can add, remove or customize any of the blocks.
-9. Enjoy :)
+6. Enjoy :)

 == Copyright ==